hackerhaus-security/joann-bot/README.md

-# Joann-Bot: The Social Engineering Responder
+# joann-bot: The Social Engineering Responder

-The **Joann-Bot** is a lightweight, single-file web application designed to help users quickly assess and respond to a suspicious communication (email, text, phone call, etc.).
+The **joann-bot** is a lightweight, single-file web application designed to help users quickly assess and respond to a suspicious communication (email, text, phone call, etc.).
 It guides the user through a simple decision tree based on common social engineering tactics (urgency, emotional appeals, red flags) to provide a clear risk assessment and recommended actions, including simulated reporting procedures.

 ---